Shark attack victim in Maine identified as New York City woman

 RELATED | Shark sightings off Long Island sparks beaches to close

-Officials say two kayakers helped the person get to shore, and an ambulance provided further assistance, but she was pronounced dead at the scene.
+Officials say two kayakers helped the victim get to shore, and an ambulance provided further assistance, but she was pronounced dead at the scene.

 No other information is available at this time and the investigation into the incident is continuing.